-Perched above a particularly pretty spot that overlooks Whale Beach is a favourite boutique hotel and restaurant wryly named Jonah’s.
-With its tropical outlook and sparkling stretch of sea below it’s hard to believe you’re only minutes away from the main road and cafe crowd.
+Perched above a particularly pretty spot that overlooks Whale Beach is a favorite boutique hotel and restaurant wryly named Jonah’s.
+With its tropical outlook and sparkling stretch of the sea below it’s hard to believe you’re only minutes away from the main road and cafe crowd.

-For us, Bronte Beach is a favourite because of its seclusion and beachside street lined with quaint organic cafe’s.
+For us, Bronte Beach is a favorite because of its seclusion and beachside street lined with quaint organic cafes.
 It’s the kind of place that feels like a holiday, even if you’re only there a few hours.

 The open whitewashed and aqua rustic shop-fronts and outdoor seating invite in the fresh breeze and because it’s small, it hugs you like a village.
 The huge playground and lawns rolling down to the sand are dotted with tall shady conifer trees that make a welcome refuge from the searing heat.

 Bronte is the sister beach to Bondi adjoined by a magnificent coastal walk where you can take in million-dollar suburbia and the ocean.